MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-protection.md

 - The current price list that is sent to business partners cannot be opened after a specified date.

-For more information about Azure Rights Management templates and how to configure these usage rights and restrictions, see [Configuring custom templates for Azure Rights Management](../deploy-use/configure-custom-templates.md).
+For more information about Azure Rights Management templates and how to configure these usage rights and restrictions, see [Configuring custom templates for the Azure Rights Management service](../deploy-use/configure-custom-templates.md).

 For more information about Azure Rights Management and how it works, see [What is Azure Rights Management?](../understand-explore/what-is-azure-rms.md)